oplS17projects/DHill-and-JGoguen/README.md

 - Map: Currently using map for a 3d plot implementation, vectorizing all plot points.

 - Object orientation: For certain arduino control features involving objects to represent external sensors and their associated pins/ pin functionality.
-Also for database interactivity, will need objects to represent the strings of plant/sensor information pulled from or put into database (using sqlite).
+Also for database interactivity, objects represent the strings of plant/sensor information pulled from or put into the database (using sqlite).

 ### External Technologies

-We will be using an arduino microcontroller with sensors to obtain data and store in a database for analysis.
+We will be using an arduino microcontroller with attached sensors to obtain data and store in a database for analysis.

 ### Deliverable and Demonstration

- The live demo will likely be much less interactive and much more going through a demonstration/ example of how one may set up and begin the plant monitoring system.
+ The live demo is much less interactive and much more going through a demonstration/example of how one may set up and begin the plant monitoring system.
+We first show how the sensors read and store information with a live example of the ardunio sensor readings.
+Then we run a script to show a full sample run, including full databases of information, and relevant plots and analysis.

  The software/ hardware produced will be instantly applicative in anyones back yard.
-(If we also get to include a solenoid valve and hose, could extend it to irrigation system)

 ### Evaluation of Results
-If we create sensors that accurately read information, store and analyze that data effectively, and output appropriate alerts and results, we have created a succesful project.
+We successfully interfaced arduino sensors with racket, which accurately read information.
+We stored and analyzed that data effectively into databases, created plots from the data and analyzed the results.
+And then created a GUI for user interaction and displaying the data.

 ## Architecture Diagram